Pathophysiology of hypertension: Sodium/potassium ratio hypothesis of essential hypertension

 A 2007 review article states that while excessive sodium consumption has long been recognized as contributing to the risk of hypertension, "potassium, the main intracellular cation, has usually been viewed as a minor factor in the pathogenesis of hypertension.
 However, abundant evidence indicates that a potassium deficit has a critical role in hypertension and its cardiovascular sequelae."
 The authors state that modern, western, high sodium, low potassium diets result in corresponding changes in intracellular concentration of these, the two most important cations in animal cells.
 This imbalance leads to contraction of vascular smooth muscle, restricting blood flow and so driving up blood pressure.
-The authors cite studies which showing that potassium supplementation is effective in reducing hypertension.
+The authors cite studies which show that potassium supplementation is effective in reducing hypertension.

 Epidemiological support for this hypothesis can be found in a 2014 meta-analysis which states that "the sodium-to-potassium ratio appears to be more strongly associated with blood pressure outcomes than either sodium or potassium alone in hypertensive adult populations.".

+Inflammation and adverse immune responses

+Basic science discoveries have implicated the immune system as in the development of hypertension in animal models.
+Population studies in humans have reported that higher levels of certain inflammatory cytokines are associated with greater risk of hypertension development.